blueink-bkk/224-blue-update/workflow.md

 - for more complex situations, a specialized renderer (javascript) might be required.
 - parameters required for the specialized renderer must be set in MD metadata. (see below)
 - in some cases, markdown-code of MD file could be empty.
 The renderer then has to build the html code from metadata only.
+- specialized renderer produce html code in 2 steps:
+  - (1) specialized markdown renderer using renderer hooks produces html code.
+  - (2) metadata and html from (1) are injected in a javascript template.

 ##### Ex : metadata for specialized renderer
 ```